ys-zong/MEDFAIR/docs/quickstart.md

 ```

-### Model selection and Results analysis
+## Model selection and Results analysis
 See `notebooks/results_analysis.ipynb` for a step by step example.

-## Citation
-Please consider cite our paper if you find this repo useful.

-## Acknowledgement
+## Tabular data
-MEDFAIR adapts implementations from many repos (check [here](docs/reference.md#debiasing-methods) for the original implementation of the algorithms), as well as many other codes.
-Many thanks!
+We also implement these algorithms with a three-layer Multi-Layer Perceptron (MLP) as the backbone to explore the tabular data (This is not introduced in the paper).
+You can use the tabular mode with the parse argument `cusMLP` and `is_tabular`.